Templater User Scripts Obsidian

 template to also create new notes from it.
 We can easily adjust our

-configuration object to support this use case by specifying the path
+configuration object to support this use case by specifying the path and

-properties.
+filename properties.
 After this change, our configuration object might look

 like this: